Monday, 3 March 2014

 -Alexandra Daddario (Annabeth Chase)

--Brandon T. Jackson (Grover Underwood)-Jake Abel (Luke Caspian)
+-Brandon T. Jackson (Grover Underwood)

 -Pierce Brosnan.
 Chiron/Mr. Brunner)